- Pokémon Anime

-- Then finnaly we have Lucario And The Mystery of Mew.
+- Then finally we have Lucario And The Mystery of Mew.
 In which the mew featured there was the guardian of an ancient tree (and syncronized with said tree).
 One filled of antibodies that captured the human charaters.
-When the mew fixed that little issue It got itself sick int he process whoch got the tree sick and caused worse things to happen.
+When the mew fixed that little issue It got itself sick in the process whoch got the tree sick and caused worse things to happen.
 It took a Heroic Sacrifice from Lucario to avert the disaster.

 - Noticing a pattern?
 The Mew that were featured were neutral at best.
 But they were always involved with some disaster that needed a Heroic Sacrifice to avert.
 Mew maybe very well be an extreme Unwitting Instigator of Doom, capable of bringing disaster without knowing it.
-Dooming someone or something to kill itself to strop this disaster.
-Even when it's cameo was that card it caused trouble becuase its what set one mon off on a quest to get 4 unrelated Olympus Mons and throw nature out of whack as a result.
+Dooming someone or something to kill itself to stop this disaster.
+Even when its cameo was that card, it caused trouble because it's what set one man off on a quest to get four unrelated Olympus Mons and throw nature out of whack as a result.

-- Trying to print something from Gold/Silver/Crystal with no Game Boy Printer attached results in an error screen and start playing a strange, haunting and slightly depressing little melody.
+- Trying to print something from Yellow/Gold/Silver/Crystal with no Game Boy Printer attached results in an error screen and start playing a strange, haunting and slightly depressing little melody.